Tejas5k/Machine-Learning-Project/README.md

-"" Taxi Fare Prediction App ””
+"" Taxi Fare Prediction  ””

 This project is a graphical user interface (GUI) application that predicts taxi fares based on the distance traveled and pickup time.
 The app uses a trained machine learning model to provide fare estimates.